 - All official academic transcripts must be on file with the College before submitting your appeal.

-- If you need to change it, you must do so before completing your E-Advisor academic plan and submitting your appeal.
+- If you need to change it, you must do so before planning all your courses on your degree audit and submitting your appeal.

 - You may update your degree: Change of Program Form.